nazavode/zirkon/docs/source/getting-started/introduction.rst

 Value interpolation
 -------------------

-Daikon supports value interpolation: key/values precedently stored in the Config object can be accessed and used in complex expressions to set new values.
+Zirkon supports value interpolation: key/values precedently stored in the Config object can be accessed and used in complex expressions to set new values.
 For instance:

- >>> from daikon.config import ROOT
+ >>> from zirkon.config import ROOT
  >>> config['x'] = 2
  >>> config['y'] = ROOT['x'] * 4
  >>> print(config['y'])